 It’s not a processed food like brown sugar or sugar in raw, which have the molasses stripped out and then added back in minus all the beneficial nutrients.
 Sucanat keeps the molasses so contains calcium, potassium, magnesium, Vitamin A and B vitamins.
 It’s also believed to be processed more slowly by your body, which means it doesn’t cause a sugar crash.

 If you’re having trouble finding any of these locally, you can get them on Amazon.
 You can also buy all the ingredients through Azure Standard, which is where I get mine in bulk to save some money.
+If you buy ANYTHING on Amazon from one of these links, we get a little commission without it costing you any extra.
+Thanks for supporting our family business!

-You would not believe how many of Eric’s guy friends have thought they the would start lactating if they ate lactation cookies.
+You would not believe how many of Eric’s guy friends have thought they the would start lactating if they ate lactation cookies!
 This is quite possibly something their wives told them in order to protect their cookie stash.

 Don’t worry guys.
 You will not grow breasts and start producing milk from eating these cookies.
 They’re perfectly safe for men and children.
 You can see Corban enjoying a cookie after a nursing session in the video above.
 A whole new meaning to cookies and milk!